lallemel/CharmDimuon-Generator/README.md

 ## Interaction Target Sampler

-The target for the incoming (anti)neutrino is water (10 Hydrogen atoms and 8 Oxygen atoms per water molecule).
+The target for the incoming neutrino is water (10 Hydrogen atoms and 8 Oxygen atoms per water molecule).
 The target sampler (file charm_config.py that was copied) generates sampled config files with extension *_charmConfig.txt.
 We use the config and .h5 files generated in the first step with the LeptonInjector.

 ```bash
 # produce sampled configuration text output